 Availability

-Stunning holiday home in La Punta, situated approximately 350 meters above sea level, featuring a pool, two bedrooms, and fantastic views.
+Stunning holiday villa in Tijarafe, situated approximately 350 meters above sea level, featuring a pool, two bedrooms, and fantastic views.

-In the living area, the fireplace ensures cozy evenings, while the dining table allows you to enjoy your meals with a view of the sparkling pool and the majestic Atlantic Ocean.
-Every evening, you can witness the breathtaking sunset directly from the terrace – an unforgettable experience.
+The living space combines style and cosiness.
+A fireplace ensures warm and pleasant evenings, while the dining table allows you to enjoy meals with a direct view of the sparkling pool and the Atlantic Ocean.
+Furthermore, every evening you can admire breathtaking sunsets from the terrace, creating an unforgettable holiday atmosphere.

 Facilities